paidaxing0414/HandChickenGhost/README.md

-HandChickenGhost for ESP32
+HandChickenGhost for ESP32.
-MegaHandChicken for Arduino Uno
+MegaHandChicken for Arduino Uno.
 Both of these boards, connected via Serial port